arianbahreman/appear/README.md

 # appear
-Appear elements on entering into frame
+Appear DOM elements when they are visible in window's frame.

 ## Usage